zambal/eml/README.md

 #### Languages
 Let's turn back to Eml's data types.
 Mostly you'll be using binaries and markup.
-In order to provide translations from custom data types, Eml provides the `Eml.Readable` protocol.
+In order to provide translations from custom data types, Eml provides the `Eml.Parsable` protocol.
 Primitive types are handles by languages.

-A language implements the Eml.Language behaviour, providing a `read`, `write` and `markup?` function.
-The `read` function converts types like strings, integers and floats in to eml.
-The `write` function converts eml in to whatever representation the language has.
+A language implements the Eml.Language behaviour, providing a `parse`, `render` and `markup?` function.
+The `parse` function converts types like strings, integers and floats in to eml.
+The `render` function converts eml in to whatever representation the language has.
 In practice this will be mostly binary.
 The `markup?` function tells if the language provides markup macros.
 By default Eml provides two languages:
 `Eml.Language.Native` and `Eml.Language.Html`. `Eml.Language.Native` is a bit of a